Influenza (flu) vaccine

 About the vaccine

 New Brunswick provides a universal seasonal influenza (flu) vaccine program to all residents aged six months and older.
-The vaccines offer protection against either three strains of influenza (known as trivalent vaccines) or four strains (known as quadrivalent vaccines), which are the most common strains circulating globally.
+The vaccines offer protection against the most common strains of influenza circulating globally.

-In addition, FluMist, a nasal spray influenza vaccine for children aged two to 17 is offered for children who have a fear of needles and may be hesitant to receive the traditional needle-based influenza vaccine.
-To determine if a child is eligible, parents/guardians should contact their primary care provider, local Public Health office, or community pharmacy
+FluMist, a nasal spray influenza vaccine for children aged two to 17 is offered for children who may be hesitant to receive the traditional needle-based influenza vaccine.
+To determine if a child is eligible, parents/guardians should contact their primary care provider, local Public Health office, or pharmacy

 Benefits of getting the vaccine